 Getting followers on Instagram isn’t hard.
-How to get real Instagram followers in your niche that are likely to purchase your products is a slightly different story and challenge.
+Getting real Instagram followers in your niche that are likely to purchase your products, however, is a slightly different story.

-Instagram has worked well as a marketing channel for my brand, but at only 2,000+ followers, I wasn’t breaking any records.
-Luckily, I know some people that have built massive audiences on Instagram through both organic marketing tactics, as well as through the use of shady tools, apps and tricks that violate Instagram’s Terms and Conditions.
-I reached out to them and picked their brains about what works and what doesn’t along with the secret tools and strategies you need to know about to build a massive following on Instagram for your brand.
+There are some brands out there that have built massive audiences on Instagram through both organic marketing tactics, as well as through the use of shady tools, apps, and tricks that violate Instagram’s Terms and Conditions.
+We reached out to them and picked their brains about what works and what doesn’t, along with the secret tools and strategies you need to know about how to build a massive following on Instagram for your brand.

 In this post you’ll learn: